 Throughout both qualifications, pupils learn about growth and development from infancy through to later adulthood.
 They also study the factors that can affect overall development negatively, such as alcohol abuse, drug abuse, smoking and poor diet.
 As well as the factors that affect health positively, such as income, housing, education and employment.
 Furthermore, they will study different types of healthy and unhealthy relationships and the support available when relationships go wrong.

 As a department we currently offer two main pathways for our pupils progression into post 16.
 We offer courses that aim to provide all pupils with access to learning opportunities that meet their diverse needs.

 As a progression route from BTEC Level 2 at KS4 we offer BTEC Level 3 at post 16.
 This can be taken as a Single or Double award qualification, and is a mixture of both exam and portfolio based units.
-We also offer AQA A Level, as a progression route from GCSE at KS4.
-This qualifications is a combination of one Portfolio based unit and one exam based unit.
+We also offer CCEA A Level, as a progression route from GCSE at KS4.
+This qualifications is a combination of two Portfolio based units and one exam based unit.
 The focus throughout both qualifications is diversity, equality, development through the life stages, communication, psychological and sociological perspectives, as well as inclusion of the elderly and clients with disabilities.

-As part of the course pupils will complete disability awareness training and the Basic first Aid Certificate.
-Pupils will also complete work experience in various Health and Social Care settings, such as Surestart, Rainbow, FDRC, Nursing homes, Day centres and Primary schools.
+As part of the course pupils will complete work experience in various Health and Social Care settings, such as Surestart, Rainbow, FDRC, Nursing homes, Day centres and various Primary schools throughout the city.

 This was a great achievement for the department and our pupils, enabling them to access various University courses, such as Nursing, Psychology, Sociology, Social Policy, Biomedical Science, Health Sciences, Criminology and many more.